 To read about earlier or later segments of my John Muir Trail thru-hike, use the navigation links below.

 Acquiring a permit to hike the John Muir Trail is arguably more difficult than actually completing the hike.
 Yosemite National Park reports that thousands of people apply each year, all hoping to be granted permission to hike from Happy Isles to Donohue Pass before continuing on to Mt.
 Whitney.
 Because of this difficulty, many people (myself included) have found alternate routes to begin the John Muir Trail (JMT).
-After failing to get a permit from Happy Isles over Donohue Pass, I applied for a permit to begin instead at Glacier Point and exit via Isberg Pass.
+After failing to get a permit from Happy Isles over Donohue Pass, I applied for a permit to instead begin at Glacier Point and exit Yosemite via Isberg Pass.
 I’ve hiked through Yosemite in the past and visited Thousand Island and Garnet Lakes, so I didn’t miss many areas that I haven’t visited before.
-Besides, this alternate route over Isberg Pass is just as many miles (if not a few more) and traverses the same kind of incredible wilderness!
+Besides, this alternate route over Isberg Pass covers just as many miles (if not a few more) and traverses the same kind of incredible wilderness!